Create a mdb_env

 key

-: The keys to set
+: The keys to setvalue

 : The values to set against these keys.
-Must be the same length as key
+Must be the same length askey

-: As for $put
+: As for$put

 append

-: As for $put
+: As for$put

 db

-: A database handle that would be passed through to create the transaction (see the $begin
+: A database handle that would be passed through to create the transaction (see the$begin

 method).

-The implementation simply calls mdb_put
+Details: The implementation simply calls

-repeatedly (but with a single round of error checking) so duplicate key
+repeatedly (but with a single round of error checking) so duplicatekey

-This is a helper method that establishes a temporary read-write transaction, calls the corresponding method in mdb_txn
+entries will result in the last key winning.This is a helper method that establishes a temporary read-write transaction, calls the corresponding method in

-Delete multiple values from the database (like $del
+Delete multiple values from the database (like

-but vectorised over key
+but vectorised overkey

 mdel(key, db = NULL)